EB110GT — The Making of a Dream Car at Bugatti Automobili

 2. Al lavoro per collegare telaio e roll-bar con la supervisione di Federico Trombi.

-Above: the measurements test-bench with the carbon fiber chassis designed by Bugatti Automobili and built expressly by the French company Aérospatiale.
-BUY
+Designed by Bugatti Automobili and built expressly by the French company Aérospatiale.

 With five valves per cylinder, the 12-cylinder aluminum and magnesium engine block was designed in a single piece containing the six-speed transmission and two differentials: a marvel that surprised the engineering departments of all the major car manufacturers.